 Our industry understands there are various restrictions in different parts of the country and emphasize that all should be adhering to state and local guidelines to ensure our sport comes back in a healthy way.
-Below you will find the Operations Playbook that is designed to help open golf where it is currently closed and keep it open responsibly through each phase.
-Please note that the playbook will be updated on a real-time basis based on interim guidance from the CDC as it becomes available.

 - Strict social distancing

 - Walking the course or single cart riders

 - Clubhouses, golf shops and other amenities closed Learn More